 Table H.1 demonstrates how the average unit cost of electricity and the annual electricity bill in the Northern Territory are sensitive to change in the consumption levels.
 Lower consumption levels result in lower annual household bills, but a higher per unit average price, as the fixed component of the retail electricity price is spread over a smaller volume of electricity.
-The opposite effect applies to higher consumption levels, whereby annual household bills are higher but there is a lower per unit average price, as the fixed component of the retail electricity price is spread over a larger volume of electricity.
+The opposite effect applies to higher consumption levels, whereby annual household bills are higher but there is a lower per unit average price, as the fixed component of the retail electricity price are price, as the fixed component of the retail electricity price is spread over a smaller volume of the retail electricity price is spread over a larger volume of electricity.

-Table H.1 Effect of different household consumption levels on average electricity price and annual expenditure in 2014/15, excluding GST
+Table H.1Effect of different household consumption levels on average electricity price and annual expenditure in 2014/15, excluding GST